yttriumz/notes-foam/notes-OS/Linux/openSUSE/package.md

    # The following one is the same
    zypper addrepo https://nvidia.github.io/libnvidia-container/sles15.5/libnvidia-container.repo
    ```

+   You may want to add the [GPG key](https://nvidia.github.io/libnvidia-container/gpgkey).

 3. Install *NVIDIA Container Toolkit* via the following commands: